 \section{Discussion}

-This position paper introduces the idea of the dispatcher/ executor principle for structuring control architectures for multi-task reinforcement learning.
-It suggests a) the separation into a dispatcher module that contains general world knowledge and understands the task, b) an executor module that learns the specific interaction with a particular device and c) a regularizing communication channel between these two modules that allows for abstract and compositional communication.
+This position paper introduces the Dispatcher/Executor (D/E) principle for structuring control architectures in multi-task reinforcement learning.
+It advocates for: a) separating the architecture into a Dispatcher module, which holds general world knowledge and understands the task; b) an Executor module, which learns specific interactions with a particular device; and c) a regularizing communication channel that enforces abstract and compositional messaging between them.

-We proposed a concrete implementation of such a D/E architecture for robotic manipulation.
-In two learning scenarios - Reinforcement learning from experience and hindsight transfer in a teacher/ student setup - we showed a massive boost in generalisation.
-Using the same amount of interactions with the device, the D/E architecture is able to transfer its control abilities to a whole class of related tasks.
+We presented a concrete implementation of such a D/E architecture for robotic manipulation.
+In two distinct learning scenarios—reinforcement learning from experience and hindsight transfer—we demonstrated a substantial improvement in generalization.
+Using the same budget of device interactions, the D/E architecture successfully transferred its control abilities to an entire class of related tasks.

-While in this prototypical implementation many features are still engineered, next steps will concentrate on end-to-end learning architectures based on the D/E principle.
-The separation of the control architecture on the basis of the type of knowledge required in each part makes the dispatcher an obvious candidate to integrate large multi-modal models into the design.
-Their capabilities of representing general world knowledge and executing tools is what is needed to get from a task description to a tailored call of an executor.
-Another subject of future research is learning to find regularized representations that allow for interesting abstractions in the communication channel between dispatcher and executor.
+While our current implementation relies on certain engineered features, future work will focus on end-to-end learning architectures based on the D/E principle.
+The separation of control based on the type of knowledge required positions the Dispatcher as an ideal candidate for integrating Large Multi-modal Models (LMMs).
+Their capacity for general world reasoning and tool use aligns perfectly with the need to translate high-level task descriptions into tailored Executor calls.
+Additionally, a key subject for future research is learning regularized representations that discover optimal abstractions for the communication channel between Dispatcher and Executor.